fredjaya/gtdb_trees/global_test/README.md

 # global_test

-**Goal:** get a working pipeline for estimating bacterial matrices.
+**Goal: Get a working pipeline for estimating bacterial matrices.**

-**0. Subset loci according to phylogenetic distance**

-(Add subset scripts here)
+## 1. Subsetting taxa

+Not possible running 60k taxa, so first choose *k* taxa according to some criteria.

+**Phylogenetic distant taxa**
+`/scripts/subset_loci_phydist.sh` selects the *k* most divergent taxa from a pre-inferred tree.
+Useful for global Q, or choosing representative taxa in a subset.

+**Nested taxa**
+Alternatively, explore the impact of estimating Qs for each taxonomic rank e.g. **Aquaficota** phyla --> genus level.

+## 2. Subsetting loci

+Next, loci need to be separated for training and testing.

+`/scripts/test_train.sh` chooses *l* loci at random.

+In future, maximise the choice of quality training loci, and reserve a minimum of 20(/120) testing loci.

+## 3. Estimating a reversible Q matrix

-60 training loci (50%) with 50 most phylogenetically distant global taxa.
+For this example, 60 training loci (50%) with 50 most phylogenetically distant global taxa.
 Full dataset.
+The pipeline below is now represented in `/scripts/estimate_q.py`

-**1. Infer a separate tree for each loci with rev model**
+**Infer a separate tree for each loci with rev model**

 ```
 time iqtree2 -seed 1 -T 8 -S `pwd`/train60_rep1/50/train -mset LG,WAG,JTT -cmax 4